-A Test Cut Tutorial & Free Cricut Design Space Cut File
+How to Test Cut in Cricut Design Space + Free Cut File

 Save yourself the headache and yards of wasted material by utilizing a nifty tool called a test cut.
 A test cut helps you find the ideal settings for the blade and material you’re working with.
 A well used blade will need higher cut settings than a fresh, new blade.
 Additionally, different colors of the same heat transfer vinyl may require different cut settings.
 You may not detect the slight variances between colors, but your test cut may clue in.
 This is why it’s important to do a test cut every time you change the HTV on the mat.

-While the Brother ScanNCut2 and Silhouette Cameo 2 have built in test cut functions, the Cricut Explore Air does not.
+While the Brother ScanNCuts and Silhouette Cameos have built in test cut functions, the Cricut cutters do not.
 Don’t worry though, I’ve made up a test cut file that you can save in your Cricut Design Space and use to your heart’s desire!

 While having the file is nice, you’ll also need to know what to look for in a good cut.
 A good cut slices through the heat transfer material, but not through the clear carrier on the face of the material.
 The shiny side of the material is the clear carrier.
 The carrier holds the heat transfer vinyl pieces in place so they’re always properly aligned.
 The carrier side goes face down because we need it to stay intact for heat application, so we cut through the duller adhesive side of the material.
 During heat application the carrier side will be face up.
 This is why you must always mirror your image and text in your designs before cutting.

-When the HTV is on the mat, load it into the Cricut Explore Air and select “Iron On” on the dial as a starting setting for your test cuts.
+When the HTV is on the mat, load it into the Cricut and select “Iron On” on the dial as a starting setting for your test cuts.

-After you send the file to your Cricut, weed the test cut and ask yourself these 3 questions:
+After you send the test cut design to your Cricut, weed the shapes and ask yourself these 3 questions: